RaspberryPI – Commands cheat sheet

 sudo apt-get update && sudo apt-get upgrade

-These are actually two commands that are linked by the "&&".
+These are actually two commands linked by the "&&".

-The "&&" in this case means that first the first command and then the second command is executed.
+The "&&" in this case means that the first command is executed first and then the second command.

 sudo apt-get update